Graduate Certificate in Correctional Nursing - CL69

 The Graduate Certificate in Correctional Nursing is ideal if you are a nurse employed or seeking employment in correctional services, and would like to gain essential knowledge and skills to provide high-quality nursing care to the offender population.
 Informed by industry, this highly contextual postgraduate nursing course has been designed to equip you with skills and knowledge to work in correctional nursing settings, preparing you to provide care to the offender population.
 It will prepare you for working in a highly regulated environment and the complexity and uniqueness of the prison environment.
 This course is offered entirely online and allows you to self-pace your studies - no term dates or submission deadlines, allowing you to manage your studies with your career and lifestyle.

-With fee savings of up to 70% available to eligible students in 2022, now is the perfect time to upskill and advance your career.
-This course is an approved short course under the Australian Government's Job Ready Graduates funding package and is Commonwealth supported in 2022.
-Eligible students who study this course in 2022 will pay the reduced student contribution from $1992.
+With fee savings of up to 70% available to eligible students, now is the perfect time to upskill and advance your career.
+This course is an approved short course under the Australian Government's Job Ready Graduates funding package and offers Commonwealth supported places.
+Eligible students can enjoy a reduced student contribution fee.

 1 years part-time